-An impairment loss in respect of investments measured at amortized cost is calculated as the difference between its carrying amount and the present value of the estimated future cash flows discounted at the asset's original effective interest rate.
-Losses are recognized in the statement of comprehensive income and reflected in an allowance account against the investments.
-Interest on the impaired asset continues to be recognized through the unwinding of the allowance if it is considered collectable.
-When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through the consolidated statement of comprehensive income.
+An impairment loss is calculated as the difference between the carrying amount of these loan investments and the present value of the estimated future cash flows discounted at the original effective interest rate.
+Losses are charged to the consolidated statement of net income and comprehensive income and are reflected in the provision for loan losses.
+When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through the consolidated statement of net income and comprehensive income.